nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-breadth-first-search/index.md

 What's the problem?

+♾️

-The condition of our `while` loop is always true because we continually push vertices to our queue.
+The condition of our `while` loop is always true because we never stop pushing vertices to our queue.

 What's the solution?

+🛑

 We need an exit strategy... or a way to track which vertices we already checked so we don't check them again.